AskAladdin, Egypt Travel Guide To All Cities Of Egypt!

-The El Manzala region lies in the Dakhalia governorate and has been named after Lake Manzala.
-The Manzala town has bumpy and narrow streets and no buildings to boast of.
-Earlier, abundance of fishes in the Lake Manzala prompted many to barricade waters and create fish farms without paying a penny, this led to corruption and robbing in the town.
+The El Manzala region, named after Lake Manzala, lies within the Dakhalia governorate.
+Manzala town has bumpy and narrow streets with no buildings to boast of.
+In earlier times, the abundance of fish in the Lake Manzala prompted many to cultivate the waters and create fish farms without paying a penny.
+Unfortunately, this led to corruption and widespread disorder in the town.

-Lake Manzala lies near Port Said and is in northeastern Egypt.
-This Lake on the Nile delta is also known as Manzaleh.
-Lake Manzala is the biggest deltaic Lakes in northern Egypt.
-The Lake is 30 km wide and 47 km long.
-Though Manzala Lake is quite long but it is quite shallow with just 4 or 5 feet deep water in most places.
-The city of Port Said which is on Lake Manzala was established in the 19th century to help in construction of the Canal and also in travelling.
+Lake Manzala, also known as Manzaleh, is located near Port Said in northeastern Egypt.
+Lake Manzala is the biggest lake in northern Egypt and is 30km wide and 47km long.
+Although Manzala Lake is quite long, it is quite shallow.
+The water is only 4 to 5 feet deep in most places.
+The city of Port Said which is on Lake Manzala was established in the 19th century to help in the construction of the Suez Canal and also as a travel point.

-Suez Canal is intersected by three Lakes- the Great Bitter Lake, Lake Tismah and Lake Manzala.
-The construction of the Canal reached Manzala first proceeding from north to south.
-As the Lake is very shallow, it became very necessary to built something to help the ships to pass through, for which a banked channel was dug.
+The Suez Canal is intersected by three Lakes: the Great Bitter Lake, Lake Tismah and Lake Manzala.
+The construction of the Suez Canal reached Manzala, proceeding from north to south.
+With a lake this shallow, it became necessary to build something to help the ships to pass through, and therefore a banked channel was dug.

-The Manzala Lake is connected to the Suez Canal through a small Canal known as Al-Qabouti.
-The Lake has undergone many biological, chemical and physical changes in the past century.
-A number of human impacts like human settlements, silting of the Lake, pollution, construction of high dam and drying process have changed the Lake from being a marine system to a fresh water system.
+Manzala Lake is connected to the Suez Canal through a small Canal known as Al-Qabouti.
+The lake has undergone many biological, chemical and physical changes in the past century.
+A number of human impacts like human settlements, silting of the lake, pollution, construction of a high dam and drying of the terrain have changed the lake from being a marine system to a freshwater system.

-The Lake Manzala is a brackish lagoon.
-The bed of the Lake is largely made up of soft clay.
-Earlier the Lake served as a very significant source of fishes but the increase in pollution levels and drainage of the Lake has decreased this number considerably.
-The government of Egypt drained large portions of the Lake and tried to convert it into farmland to get the best of the rich Nile deposits.
-The project was unprofitable and Lake Manzala had lost about 80 percent area by the year 2001.
-Scientists have discovered the ash grains of a volcano called Santorini in Greece lying on banks of Lake Manzala.
-The volcano had erupted 3500 years ago with a massive fury.
+Lake Manzala is a brackish lagoon.
+Its bed is largely made up of soft clay.
+Earlier, the lake served as a significant source of fish but the increase in pollution levels and drainage of the lake has decreased the fish stock considerably.
+Previously, Egypt's government drained large portions of the lake and tried to convert it into farmland to get the best of the rich Nile deposits.
+The project was unprofitable and Lake Manzala lost about 80 percent of its area by 2001.

-There are a number of cities that lies on Lake Manzala.
+Scientists have also discovered the ash grains of a volcano called Santorini in Greece lying on banks of Lake Manzala.
+The volcano erupted 3,500 years ago.
+There are a number of cities that lie on Lake Manzala.
 Ancient island city like Tanis and early city like Tahpanhes lie on the Lake.
-Port Said is an important city and is visited by many tourists.
+Port Said is also an important city and is visited by many tourists.

-This island is in Lake Manzala and lies 9km of Port Said city in southwest direction.
-The place is now called San-al-Hagar town but it was given the name Tanis by the Greek refugees.
+This island is in Lake Manzala and lies 9km southwest of Port Said city.
+Tanis is now called San-al-Hagar town but it was given the name Tanis by the Greek refugees.
 The island is under Port Said governorate.
 Agricultural products and particularly textiles were exported through this important port throughout the Middle East.
 The place was very fertile and was also famous for its fortresses and treasures.

 Tahphanes is an ancient city on Lake Manzala.
 The city was known as Daphnae by the Greek.
-This ancient city is mentioned in holy bible and many Jews settled here in sixth century BC.
+This ancient city is also mentioned in the Holy Bible and many Jews settled here in the sixth century B.C.